Sacramento Water Quality at a Glance

 Advanced Treatment Technology

-- Sacramento River Water Treatment Plant: Features multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and chlorine disinfection, with planned integration of ozone treatment to reduce disinfection byproducts.
+- Sacramento River Water Treatment Plant: Features multi-barrier treatment including coagulation, flocculation, sedimentation, filtration, and chlorine disinfection, with ongoing evaluation of advanced treatment options for emerging contaminants.

 - E.A.
-Fairbairn Water Treatment Plant: Utilizes comprehensive treatment processes including grit removal, particle aggregation, settling tanks, anthracite and sand filtration, and chemical disinfection for exceptional water quality.
+Fairbairn Water Treatment Plant: Utilizes comprehensive treatment processes including grit removal, particle aggregation, settling tanks, anthracite and sand filtration, and chemical disinfection for water quality improvement.

 Infrastructure Modernization

-- Water+ Project: Ambitious $2+ billion modernization initiative planned to double Sacramento River treatment plant capacity, integrate ozone treatment, and improve infrastructure resilience through 2050.
+- Water+ Project: Ambitious modernization initiative planned to improve Sacramento’s water infrastructure, enhance treatment capabilities, and improve system resilience for future growth.

 - Distribution System Upgrades: Ongoing replacement and modernization of over 1,600 miles of water distribution lines, with priority given to aging infrastructure and areas requiring improved water pressure.